-The directors' remuneration disclosed is not included in staff costs above as the directors are not remunerated by this Company and no charge has been made for the services provided, the costs and their average number being included in the financial statements Isaac Agnew Holdings Limited or for A. Collinson in Sytner Group Limited.
+The directors' remuneration disclosed is not included in staff costs above as the directors are not remunerated by this Company and no charge has been made for the services provided, the costs and their average number being included in the financial statements of Sytner Group Limited.
 The same is true for the prior year.

-The directors who served during the year are all directors of an intermediate parent company, Isaac Agnew (Holdings) Limited and are remunerated by that company, with the exception of A Collinson who is remunerated by Sytner Group Limited.
-The company is not charged for the services provided by the directors, all costs being included in the financial statements of Isaac Agnew Holdings Limited or for A Collinson in Sytner Group Limited; the above disclosures represent the amount that would be allocated to the company were they to be charged.
+The directors who served during the year are all directors of an intermediate parent company, Sytner Group Limited and are remunerated by that Company, with the exception of R H Kurnick who is remunerated by Penske Automotive Group, Inc., a Company registered in Michigan, USA.
+The Company is not charged for the services provided by the directors, all costs being included in the financial statements of Sytner Group Limited, the above disclosures represent the amount that would be allocated to the Company were they to be charged.